 This model has been more successful that we anticipated - in less than 2 years, Stanford faculty owners' purchases have been at such volume that the original Sherlock network interconnect fabric is full!
-We are in the process of architecting the next environment and anticipate making new equipment purchases for general shared researchers' use as well as for owners late in the fall quarter 2016.
+We are in the process of architecting the next environment and anticipate making new equipment purchases for general shared researchers' use as well as for owners late in the spring of 2017.
 We will be adding new networking, some new community nodes as well as owner nodes, new functionality and will also use a more recent version of the Linux operating system.

 You can find the latest information about ordering nodes on Sherlock at https://srcc.stanford.edu/private/sherlock2 (SUNet ID login required)

 Other wikis on campus that are similar to this one